How To Fix The Bike Chain That Keeps Coming Off (Detailed Anwer)

-Bike chain coming off is considered normal.
+The bike chain coming off is considered normal.
 But a chain that starts falling frequently will not only ruin your mood but also disturb the ride.
 It’s a major safety concern that must be fixed at its earliest.

 There are several reasons for bike chains to start coming off.
 Most commonly the screws are loose or the drive train alignment gets disturbed due to riding on rocky or bumpy terrain.

 If you try to ignore the chain coming off this may cost a new chain.
 Even the drivetrain is also due to the chain slipping during a fast-speed ride.
-It may stuck in between may get you in any accidents.
+It may stuck in between and may get you in any accidents.
+To avoid any mismanagements you must keep an eye on your chain health and tighten any bolts or screws if loose.

 Also, if you find your chain being loose or getting off more frequently than usual.
 Then figure out what is causing this problem.
 So that you can get it back on track.
 In case it needs replacement you can get one as soon as possible.
+Here we have jotted down the main mechanical problems that lead to a falling chain and how you can easily fix it by yourself.

 7 Reasons Why The Bike Chain Coming Off

 Now let us dive deep into the mechanics of your bike to find the root cause of this malfunctioning chain that is slipping down, making you annoyed and frustrated.
-Well there might several reasons that can make the chain slip off, some of the major ones among them are:
+Well there might be several reasons that can make the chain slip off, some of the major ones among them are:

 1. Chain Got Stretched